nina-blooms/nina-blooms/README.md

     <section id="about">
         <h2>About Us</h2>
         <p>At Nina's Blooms of Hope, we believe in the power of flowers to bring joy, hope, and beauty into the world.
 Our backyard flower farm is dedicated to growing organic, sustainable blooms that brighten both homes and hearts.
-Whether you’re looking for seedlings to start your own garden or fresh flowers for a special occasion, we’re here to help.</p>
+Whether you�re looking for seedlings to start your own garden or fresh flowers for a special occasion, we�re here to help.</p>
     </section>

     <section id="blog">